dp12/emacs.d/README.md

 <kbd>C-x f</kbd>   | recentf-open-files.
 Lists your most recent files opened.
 Press a number from 0-9 to open the file you want.
 <kbd>bj</kbd>      | bookmark-jump.
 Extremely useful for switching to files and locations you visit frequently.
 <kbd>C-x r m</kbd> | bookmark-set.
 Lets you name and set a bookmark at the current position in the buffer.
 You can even bookmark a dired-buffer.
 Once you exit emacs normally or run bookmark-save, the bookmark is automatically stored in a file.
 <kbd>C-x \* \*</kbd> | calc.
-Launches emacs's special reverse-polish notation (RPN) calculator.
+Launches emacs' special reverse-polish notation (RPN) calculator.
 Use `RET` to dup the stack and `TAB` to swap, kind of like Forth.
 Enter "16#" followed by a number to input hex and display hex with `d 6`.
 Change back to base 10 with `d 0`.
 Logs, square roots, trig, matrix, and bitwise operations are all supported!
 <kbd>C-l</kbd>     | recenter-top-bottom.
 Centers the screen around where your cursor is.
 Handy for when you can't see the rest of your code.
 <kbd>C-x 1</kbd>   | Make the current buffer the only window.
 <kbd>C-x 2</kbd>   | Split the window horizontically.